Susurmi/weather-bot/README.md

 <h3 align="center">Discord Weather Bot</h3>

   <p align="center">
-    a simple discord bot to request and show the weather of a location provided by a user.<br />
+    a simple discord bot to request and show the weather of a location provided by users.<br />
     feel free to use any parts of the code for you're own project.
     <br />
     <br />